 Fathom Manufacturing is more than just a 3D printing focused company.
-From advanced prototype fabrication to bridge-to-production services, FATHOM also offers CNC machining, injection molding, urethane casting, and 3D scanning.
-Speak with a FATHOM specialist to learn more.
-Speak with a FATHOM specialist to learn more about how FATHOM is uniquely blending 3D printing with legacy manufacturing methods so companies can go from concept to prototype to manufacturing in a way that wasn’t previously possible.
+From advanced prototype fabrication to bridge-to-production services, Fathom also offers CNC machining, injection molding, urethane casting and sheet metal fabrication.
+Speak with a Fathom expert to learn more about how Fathom uniquely blends 3D printing with advanced manufacturing methods.
+Go from concept to prototype to manufacturing in a way that wasn’t previously possible.

 |STL File Guidelines||4-Page Guide on How to Get The Best Quality 3D Prints

 |Model Finishing Services||Sanding, Priming, Painting & More|